bryan-hoang/dnd-notes/docs/current/tidebreaker/sessions.md

     - Memory loss is due to holy magic.
 HOLY \*\*\*\*.
     - Modify memory.
     - Philosophical decision with Torvald, decides to go with it.
 - Torvald goes for a drink with Johann.
-It gets very philosophical.
+It gets philosophical.
 - Did Korrak send the hit on Argent?
-- Why was erasing Johann's memories beneficial to him?
+- Why was erasing Johann's memories beneficial to them?

+## Fiends, assassination, chains, and B L O B (2022-02-19)

+## Holy orders, marriage invitation, shopping, and scrying (2022-02-27)

+- Discussion w/ Haywark leading to understanding that the pacts where more physical in nature than usual.
+- Lilac found the twins agreeable.
+Woo!
+  - F A M I L Y. Lost them.
+  - Headed to Tally, family grave.
+- Short haired Female half elf, Midreal.
+  - Invitation to marriage in 5-6 months between Percival Eagleshield and Elizabeth Hawkblade.
+  - Signed Nathan Stilts.
+- Kony and Argent go to Jeremiah's Rumenations.
+  - Massive pony tail.
+  - The other divination person in Haven.
+  - Has moral objections to Divining.
+  - Has pretty good at it back in the day.
+  - Kony & Argent pay Jeremiah.
+Kony asks to scry on the King of Morroth.
+    - They've lost a lot of military battles.
+  - Kony was member of Royal guard.
+  - Argent bought a scrying mirror.
+SPOOKY!

 ## Quests/Tasks